Skip to main content

 Writing Demand Letters To Settle Personal Injury Claims

-• Describe your injuries, medical bills, and other damages, and
+• Describe your injuries, medical bills, and other damages

-Below are the basic elements that should be in any demand letter you or your attorney create.
+A demand letter is more than a brief note or email.
+An effective demand letter has several components.
+Below are the basic elements that will likely be in any demand letter you and your attorney create.

 Explain why the accident was the other party’s fault.
 Again, keep your explanation respectful, factual, and short.
 However, don’t hold back here.